Average Weather in February in Quito Ecuador

 The chance that a given day will be muggy in Quito is essentially constant during February, remaining around 0% throughout.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Quito is essentially constant during February, remaining around 1.7 miles per hour throughout.
+The average hourly wind speed in Quito is essentially constant during February, remaining within 0.1 miles per hour of 3.1 miles per hour throughout.

 Average Wind Speed in February